Calm, Carried Forward

 Our breath is an internal anchor within our reach; it’s seldom optimized.
 It can serve us well if we learn to use its full power.

 Being an Unseen Anchor does not always lead to depletion.
-Sometimes, it becomes a source of steadiness.
+It becomes a source of steadiness.
 Your anchor is strongest when it also supports you.

 Beyond self-manage, self-cultivate your inner ecology: nourish your Jing (Essence), Qi (Energy), and Shen (Spirit).